-Discuss any potential risks to the award and highlight mitigation strategies: Discuss any potential risks to the success of the research and highlight mitigation strategies.
-Please consider all types of risk - commercial, technical, financial, and organisational.
+Discuss any potential risks to the award and highlight mitigation strategies: What assumptions have you made which may limit your ability to achieve impact?
+What mitigations have you put into place?
+Consider all types of risk - commercial, technical, financial, and organisational.
 This section has a maximum of 300 words.